jzillmann/svelte-conmu/README.md

     import { ContextMenuWrapper } from "svelte-conmu";
    ```

    - The `ContextMenuWrapper` will pass you the `options`.
 You will define those later on.
-It's up to you how to render those.
-This is only an example:
+Here it's only about the look:

    ```Svelte
    <div id="context-menu">